quicwg/ops-drafts/draft-kuehlewind-quic-manageability.md

 - version number: The version number is present during version negotiation.
 - connection ID: The connection ID identifies the connection associated with a QUIC packet, for load-balancing and NAT rebinding purposes; see {{rebinding}}.
-- packet number: Every packet has an associated packet number; this packet number increases with each packet, and the least-significant bits of the packet number are present on each packet; see {{packet-numbers}}.
+- packet number: Every packet has an associated packet number; this packet number increases with each packet, and the least-significant bits of the packet number are present on each packet; see {{packetnumber}}.
 - public reset indication: Public reset packets expose the fact that a connection is being torn down to devices along the path.
 The applicability of public reset is currently under discussion; see https://github.com/quicwg/base-drafts/issues/353 and https://github.com/quicwg/base-drafts/pull/20.
 - key phase: To support 0-RTT session establishment, QUIC uses two key phases; the key phase of each packet must be exposed to support efficient reception.
 - additional flags: Additional flags for diagnostic use are also under consideration; see https://github.com/quicwg/base-drafts/issues/279.